KennethThePro/Book_Ordering_System/README.md

 1. Calendars
 2. Pen holder

-## Flow of the Book Ordering System
+## Features of the Book Ordering System
 The Book Ordering System will show a simple menu consisting of three options which are:
 1. Order New Custom Book
 2. View Monthly Purchase History